Ravi-Raghavan/CS460_Assignment2/README.md

 car_keyboard_dynamics.py: Code for 3.1
 - Refer to Report for Keyboard Buttons to Control the Animation
+- All you have to do is run this file(no command line arguments needed)
+- For instructions on what keyboard buttons to press, please refer to our report

 car_keyboard_dynamics.py: Code for 3.1
 - All you have to do is run this file(no command line arguments needed)